 Rosemary essential oil has a tightening effect on the skin due to its astringent properties.
-It is useful in the treatment of acne, dandruff, greasy scalp, varicose veins, and sagging skin.
+It is useful in the treatment of acne, dandruff, greasy scalp, itchy scalp, varicose veins, and sagging skin.
 It is often used to promote hair growth and to prevent premature balding.
 Regular use of rosemary oil helps stimulate hair follicles resulting in stronger hair.
 Rosemary oil also slows down the graying of hair.
-When treating the scalp, combine with tea tree oil and dilute with water for a rinse or oil for a treatment.
+When treating scalp problems, combine with tea tree oil and dilute with water for a rinse or oil for a treatment.
 Do not use essential oils without diluting them first.

 Rosemary essential oil energizes and stimulates the central nervous system.
 It clears the head, aids memory, relieves headaches, and can stop migraines associated with gastric upsets.
 Rosemary essential oil helps rid the body of cellulite and excess water.
 It helps gout and relieves tired aching muscles.
 Rosemary is also useful when treating anemia - combine with sweet marjoram for best results.

-Rosemary is good for the respiratory and digestive systems.
-It can clear chest congestion and help rid the body of infection.
+Rosemary essential oil can clear chest congestion and help rid the body of infection.
 It helps protect the liver from associated diseases such as hepatitis, jaundice, and cirrhosis.
 Rosemary also helps to improve gallbladder function.

-Reach for rosemary essential oil when fighting fatigue.
-In aromatherapy it is used for treating lethargy, stress, forgetfulness, asthma, and sore muscles.
+In aromatherapy, rosemary essential oil is used for treating lethargy, stress, forgetfulness, asthma, and sore muscles.
 Rosemary clears the mind, restores memory, and makes the mental processes sharper.
 When preparing for a test of any kind, take along a bottle of rosemary essential oil (the green herb works, too).
 When stumped on a question, inhale the scent of rosemary.
-It really helps!
+It really helps to unlock the memory!

-Rosemary is considered the herb of fidelity, love, and abiding friendship.
-It is made into wedding wreaths and planted on graves.
+Rosemary branches are made into wedding wreaths and planted on graves.
 People burned rosemary during the plague to fight infection.
 It was even used in field hospitals during WWII as a kind of healing incense.
 The oil and the leaves have an antiseptic and purifying effect on stale air.
 Rosemary essential oil should be used in office buildings, nursing homes, and hospitals to freshen the air.
 It is much better for the lungs than spray room fresheners which contain harmful toxins.

 * Do not use Rosemary essential oil in cases of hypertension, high blood pressure, and epilepsy.
 Keep all essential oils away from the eyes.
 Do not take essential oils internally without consulting a qualified professional.
 Always dilute essential oils with good carrier oil and test on small area of skin before use.
 Always consult with a healthcare professional before using any herbal remedy especially if pregnant, nursing, or taking other medicines.